|Board of Trustees

 Wildlife Conservation Society

-Simon received a B.S.E.E. degree in electrical engineering, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in electrical engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
+Simon received a B.S.E.E. degree in Electrical Engineering, cum laude, from Rensselaer Polytechnic Institute in 1968, an M.S. in Electrical Engineering from the University of Illinois in 1969, and an MBA from Boston University in 1977.
 She is past president of the Rensselaer Alumni Association and has long been involved with various RAA committees.
-She received the Rensselaer Alumni Association's 1982 Alumni Key Award and the 1996 Albert Fox Demers Medal.
+She received the Rensselaer Alumni Association's 1982 Alumni Key Award, the 1996 Albert Fox Demers Medal and the 2013 Distinguished Service Award.
 Simon is a member of Rensselaer's Amos Eaton Society of Patroons.